Where do we work?

 Its remote location, high in the Lebombo mountains, renders it beautiful, unspoilt but extremely poor.
 Most people live in self built houses like the ones below. (stone and cement house - left; one made from stick and stones - right)

-Ingwavuma River (above) - dried up through the drought
+Ingwavuma River (above) - dried up during one of the many periods of drought

 A homestead nestles in the valley surrounded by forest (above)